harmonydata/harmonydata.github.io/content/en/frequently-asked-questions.md

 ## How should I report the numbers from Harmony in my paper?

 Items were matched on content using the online tool [Harmony](https://harmonydata.ac.uk/), which matches items by converting text to vectors using a transformer neural network ([Reimers & Gurevych, 2019](https://arxiv.org/abs/1908.10084)).
 Harmony produces a cosine score ranging from +/- 1, with values closer to 1 indicating a closer match.

+## What does it mean when Harmony outputs a negative similarity?

+Harmony is based mainly on a large language model but for detecting antonyms, we use a modification that is unique to Harmony.
+We detect negation words such as "not" and give the cosine match a negative polarity if it looks like sentences are antonyms.
+This is because LLMs tend to give cosine similarity values roughly between 0 and 1 but tend to give antonyms quite high similarity values, so we wanted to correct for that.
+There are negation rules for English, French and some other languages [in our Github](https://github.com/harmonydata/harmony/blob/main/src/harmony/matching/negator.py).
+The negation scripts were the result of the winning entries [from our last hackathon](https://harmonydata.ac.uk/open-source-for-social-science/hackathon/).

 ## How does Harmony compare to human harmonisation?